Can people with cerebral palsy drive?

 Driving can open a whole new world of opportunities for individuals with cerebral palsy.

-They can go to work, run errands, and socialize without needing to depend on another person for a ride.
+They can go to work, run errands, and socialize without needing to depend on another person for transportation.

-It increases mobility, which can help boost self-confidence, independence, and overall quality of life.
+It increases community mobility, which can help boost self-confidence, independence, and overall quality of life.

 What Kinds of Car Adaptations Are Available for People with Cerebral Palsy?